-All copyright and related rights works have collective licensing bodies or collective management societies.
+All copyright and related rights work have collective licensing bodies or collective management societies.
 As such, they are not restricted only to certain works.
 The most relevant societies in Mexico are:

-- Society of Authors and Composers of Mexico (SACM is its Spanish acronym). - General Society of Writers of Mexico (SOGEM is its Spanish acronym). - National Association of Interpreters (ANDI is its Spanish acronym). - Mexican Society of Music Performers (SOMEN is its Spanish acronym). - Mexican Society of Plastic Arts (SOMART is its Spanish acronym).
+- Society of Authors and Composers of Mexico (SACM is its Spanish acronym). - General Society of Writers of Mexico (SOGEM is its Spanish acronym). - National Association of Interpreters (ANDI is its Spanish acronym).